Merinques/TextProcessingTool/README.md

 ## **Voila!**
 You now have a functional and modular text processing tool ready to analyze and process text files efficiently.

+## **Development Process and Decisions**
+### **Understanding the Task**
+It was important for us to carefully read and understand the assignment to fully grasp the task at hand.
+From the first assignment, we had already gained valuable insights into managing similar projects.
+However, this assignment posed unique challenges that required further reflection, discussion, and exchanges with two other groups to clarify expectations.

+### **Planning**
+After understanding the requirements, we began brainstorming how we would implement the solution.
+The professor mentioned Python as a viable language, and due to our extensive experience with Python, we decided to use it.
+Initially, we debated whether to use .py files or .ipynb files.
+After discussions, we concluded that .py files would align better with the modularity and structure required to mimic a microkernel architecture.

+### **Module Creation**
+The assignment provided clear guidelines for the core module, which needed to:

+Read text from a file and write processed text back to a file.
+Provide a simple mechanism for users to select which plugin to apply to the text.
+Load and manage plugins dynamically, ensuring the core remained functional even if no plugins were available.

+We started by implementing the core module with these functionalities.
+To test our work, we developed a small test plugin and added test lines of code.
+After some minor adjustments, the module worked as intended, allowing us to proceed.

+### **Plugins**
+We brainstormed ideas for plugins that would be useful and aligned with the assignment's goals.
+While some ideas were quite creative—like a plugin that rewrites text from back to front—we aimed for a balance between usability and interesting functionality.
+With some help from brainstorming and suggestions from ChatGPT, we decided on the following six plugins:

+1. Keyword Extractor
+2. Palindrome Finder
+3. Sentiment Analysis
+4. Text Summarizer
+5. Unique Words
+6. Word Counter

+These plugins were chosen for their practical utility in text processing and their ability to showcase the tool’s modular capabilities.
+The sentiment analysis plugin was a late addition, influenced by our experience with similar tasks in other courses.

+### **Plugin Implementation**
+The implementation of most plugins, such as the Word Counter, was straightforward.
+However, the Text Summarizer and Sentiment Analysis plugins required integration with the transformers library, which initially caused significant challenges.
+Installing and configuring the library was particularly tricky, leading us to document the process thoroughly in this README file to help others avoid similar frustrations.

+At one point, we considered switching to an API like ChatGPT for these plugins but decided against it to avoid complicating the existing code.
+Ultimately, after much trial and error, we resolved the issues with transformers and successfully integrated the plugins.

+### **Testing**
+Extensive testing revealed that the tool worked as intended.
+However, additional testing with diverse text files uncovered a few issues:

+1. We could only apply one plugin at a time.
+2. The core had compatibility issues with UTF-8 encoding.
+3. The Palindrome Finder didn’t handle uppercase and lowercase letters consistently, nor did it perform well with longer texts.

+We addressed these issues by:

+- Modifying the core to allow multiple plugin selection and UTF-8 compatibility.
+- Enhancing the Palindrome Finder to normalize text for case sensitivity and better handle longer inputs.

+### **Conclusion**
+This project showcases how a microkernel architecture can be effectively applied to a text processing tool.
+The modular structure allows for easy extension and customization while ensuring the core remains stable.
+The process involved planning, problem-solving, and collaboration, resulting in a functional and user-friendly tool.